nus-cs2103-AY2021S1/tp/docs/team/hou-rui.md

 * **Documentation**

 - Write the documentation (User Guide and Developer Guide) for load command.
-- Write user guide for the improved find command.
+- Write user guide and developer guide for the improved find command.
 - Rewrite the developer guide and redraw the diagrams for storage structure.